secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 ### Exercise: generating the ed25519 keypair

 Your task is to generate the keypair, which involves the following steps:
-- generate new prng seed, which should call the new_entropy function
+- Generate new prng seed, which should call the new_entropy function
-- use this prng seed as input to a ChaChaRng algorithm to generate random bytes
+- Use this prng seed as input to a ChaChaRng algorithm to generate random bytes
-- use this random bytes output to create an ed25519 keypair
+- Use the random bytes to create an ed25519 keypair

 <details> <summary> Hint 1: </summary>
 We need to handle the fact that user entropy is an optional input.
-If the user did not provide entropy, we can use the prng_seed or any other substitute entropy.
+If the user does not provide entropy, we can use the prng_seed as substitute entropy.
 </details>

 <details> <summary> Hint 2: </summary>